alvarolorentedev/kanekotic-page/integrations/hashnode/2022-10-10-delivery-acceleration-environments.md

 ---
 title: 'Delivery Acceleration: Deployment Environments'
 subtitle: Where should we run our services? are there hidden consts on certain practices?
 domain: kanekotic.hashnode.dev
 tags: software-development, devops, programming, developer, web-development
 canonical: https://www.kanekotic.com/blog/2022/09/10/delivery-acceleration-environments
 cover: https://www.kanekotic.com/img/cicd.png
-ignorePost: true
+ignorePost: false

 ---
 Our services need to run somewhere, so our users can access it.
 It's a very common practices to have multiple environments like dev, staging, and prod.
 Is this actually a good practices?